Blepharoplasty, also called an eyelid lift, is a safe and effective plastic surgery that can improve the following conditions:

 Excessively Bruised Eyes

-However, an aggressive eyelid lift can leave a lot of residual bruising around the eyes and eyelids.
+Still, an aggressive eyelid lift can leave a lot of residual bruising around the eyes and eyelids.
 Most bruising will heal after several weeks, but the less bruising, the better.

 Before surgery, verify your surgeon has extensive experience with blepharoplasty to ensure you’ll have the best result with minimal bruising.